capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - cleanly configure cmd-period behaviour, so that nodes may be kept alive (e.g. recording) while still being able to reset the node id allocator.
 - allocators should be able to manage node recovery

+## Structure:
+NetAddr
+has a:
+- NetConnection (or none)
+- bundle (or none)

+Server
+has a:
+- ServerOptions (initial conditions)
+- ServerState (updating) different classes for: local and remote (and maybe internal)
+- Volume
+- Recorder